caltechlibrary/newt/newt-presentation.md

 1. Each application was built on a stack
 2. The stacks are complex and divergent
 3. Coping strategies
     a.
 Out source running the applications as a "SAAS"
     b.
 Treat app as blackbox and avoiding customization
     c.
-Customize and dedicate individuals to the specific app
+Dedicate individuals to the specific app and customize
     d. ...

 # The problem

-None of our coping strategies is good.
+None of our coping strategies are good

 # Why are these things so complex?